RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-When the voltage is low, there is only a reactive power control which is activated.
-Thus, everything works as
+When the voltage is low, only the reactive power control is activated (vertical segment at
-depicted in the previous dedicated section and the choice of the projection may change the operation points for the
-lowest voltages.
+$P^{\mathrm{th.}}$); similar to what we saw in the $Q(U)$ control section.

-When the voltage is high, there are two phases:
+When the voltage is high, there are two stages:

-1. Between 240 V and 245 V, the active power control doesn't modify the value of the produced active power while the
+1. Between 240 V and 245 V, the active power control does not modify the produced active power
-   reactive power control starts to increase the consumed reactive power.
+   while the reactive power control starts to increase the reactive power.
-2. Between 245 V and 250 V, the active power control starts to have effects on the produced active power.
-The
+2. Between 245 V and 250 V, the active power control starts decreasing the active power while the
-   consumed reactive power continues to increase.
+   reactive power continues to increase.
-3. Above 250 V, no active power is produced.
+3. Above 250 V, active power is reduced to 0 W and the reactive power is set to $S^{max}$.

-If now, the theoretical power is changed to 4 kVA of production.
+If we change the theoretical power to 4 kVA.

 ```python
 from matplotlib import pyplot as plt